aurangau/EUSIPCO2025/README.md

 | --- |
 | EHNet |

+The image above has been taken from the paper - [2](https://www.mdpi.com/1424-8220/24/20/6545) <br>
+EHNet proposed by Ho et. al. [2] is a transformer based architecture that combines Convolutional Neural Networks (CNNs) and transformers to create a hybrid deblurring mechanism.
+The CNNs allow for efficient local feature extraction, whereas the transformer decoder with dual-attention enable the model to capture spatial and channel-wise dependencies.
+The model consists of approximately 8.7 million trainable parameters.

 ![ARKNet](Network_Architectures/ARKNet_EUSIPCO.png)
 | --- |
 | ARKNet |

+ARKNet proposed by Aurangabadkar et. al. [3] is a standard U-Net based architecture comprising of 4 encoder layers, where each layer consists of 5 convolutional blocks.
+Each block, in turn, comprises of a single 3 × 3 convolution layer, followed by Batch Normalization and GELU activation.
+The model contains a total of 4.2 million trainable parameters.

 ## References
 [1] Seo-Won Ji, Jeongmin Lee, Seung-Wook Kim, Jun-Pyo Hong, Seung-Jin Baek, Seung-Won Jung, and Sung-Jea Ko, “Xydeblur: divide and conquer for single image deblurring,” in Proceedings of the IEEE/CVF conference on computer vision and pattern recognition, 2022, pp.17421–17430
+[2] Quoc-Thien Ho, Minh-Thien Duong, Seongsoo Lee, and Min-Cheol Hong, “Ehnet: Efficient hybrid network with dual attention for image deblurring,” Sensors, vol. 24, no. 20, pp. 6545, 2024.
-[2] Uditangshu Aurangabadkar, Darren Ramsook, and Anil Kokaram, “A sharpness based loss function for removing out-of-focus blur,” in 2024 IEEE 26th International Workshop on Multimedia Signal Processing (MMSP), 2024, pp. 1–6.
+[3] Uditangshu Aurangabadkar, Darren Ramsook, and Anil Kokaram, “A sharpness based loss function for removing out-of-focus blur,” in 2024 IEEE 26th International Workshop on Multimedia Signal Processing (MMSP), 2024, pp. 1–6.
-[3] Quoc-Thien Ho, Minh-Thien Duong, Seongsoo Lee, and Min-Cheol Hong, “Ehnet: Efficient hybrid network with dual attention for image deblurring,” Sensors, vol. 24, no. 20, pp. 6545, 2024.